 Mexico City has become one of the top destinations for digital nomads, and citizens have since experienced rent inflation and evictions, as locals are displaced to make room for affluent foreigners.

 The answer is not to refrain from visiting, but rather, visit responsibly.
 Tourism stimulates the economy, but lack of tenancy legislation means visitors must assume the responsibility of ensuring their stay is ethical.
 The Good Guest Collective was formed in response to overtourism and consists of both Mexican and foreign nationals.
 Their goal is “help[ing] visitors be better guests.”
-To learn how to support this initiative, visit their website.

 We hope you have the adventure of a lifetime.
 Keep Clements in mind as a resource for planning your relocation from the U.S. to Mexico.
 We have been assisting Americans abroad since 1947 and are experts in international insurance coverage.
 Let us handle the logistics so you can safely enjoy this exciting new chapter in your life.